A lot of us don’t know how to hang a picture, much less hang sheetrock. Plumbing? Electrical? HVAC? Forget about it.

 Pro tip: Unfortunately, most states don’t have an easily searchable Labor Department website like Washington.
 The good news is that you can at least search by state to see if a contractor you’re considering is licensed—which should be a basic requirement for anyone on your list.

-Step 3: Understand Your Role In the Process
+3. Understand Your Role in the Process

 While your chosen contractor will do the vast majority of the heavy lifting, it won’t be a hands-off process for you.
 Instead, you’ll be responsible for doing your homework in advance, so that you’ll be able to clearly convey what you’re looking for and what your expectations are.
 Even after the project has commenced, you’ll need to pick out colors, design features, and focus on other aesthetics—basically anything your contractor needs in order to keep things moving.